Mercedes-Benz Argentina: Expansion

-The 1970's
+The 1970s

 In 1971 the 220 D pick up began to be produced.
 It was equipped with a 65 hp diesel engine and offered a load capacity of 650 kilos.
 In 1972, the chassis for buses with a wheelbase of 5.17 meters began to be manufactured.
 In 1974, the L 1517 semi-heavy truck was launched with an OM 352 A supercharged engine with a power of 156 hp and a new 2-speed rear axle, hydraulic steering and a reinforced gearbox.
 That same year, 5-time F1 world champion Juan Manuel Fangio was appointed president of the MBA board, a position he held until 1987, when he became honorary president until his death in 1995.

 In the second half of the decade the product range continued to expand.
 In 1975, the production of the medium-sized truck model L 914 began.
 Two years later, the mass production of chassis for buses and buses with hydraulic steering was added.
 Production began of the L 1514 medium truck, the LO 914 bus and the O 170 bus model, as a successor to the O 140 with a supercharged OM 352 A engine with 156 hp and reinforced axles and suspension.

 On the night of November 30, 1977, a fire in Plant II caused losses in around 8,000 square meters in the basements.
 Despite the seriousness of the incident that affected, among others, the assembly line, the engine test benches and the upholstery area, Mercedes-Benz Argentina managed to resume activities in just two weeks of intense work.

 The following year the truck line received upgrades with the introduction of the high roof cab.
 In 1979 the manufacture of the bus chassis, frontal model, OC-1214, began.
 Production of the L 1521 model began with the OM 355/5 5-cylinder engine with a power of 192 hp, ZF gearbox and GV-80 gearbox.
 New cab on the 1517 and 1521 models and with a G3/60 box for the L 1517.

 On September 1 of that year, the reconstructed plant was inaugurated with a new assembly line, a new upholstery line, a new measurement room and a new material deposit.